 Early 911's were rear-heavy cars, and were prone to sudden oversteer during high speed cornering.
 Some models came with factory-fitted cast-iron weights added to the front bumper, which the company referred to as "bumper reinforcement."
 Wider rims and a rear anti-sway bar helped marginally.
 In 1969, the oversteer issue was addressed by moving the rear wheels further back in the existing chassis, lengthening the wheelbase 2.3 inches (57 mm) but keeping the overall length of the car the same.

 The first-generation Porsche 911 was built from 1965 through 1969.
-Continually evolving since its inception, the Porsche 911 has been in production for five decades, scoring thousands of racetrack victories and helping establish Porsche as a builder of world-class sports cars.
+Continually evolving since its inception, the 911 has now been in production for five decades, scoring thousands of racetrack victories and helping establish Porsche as a builder of world-class sports cars.